gitnyasha/ruby-telegram-bot/README.md

 ## Introduction

-A telegram bot which can provide yoy with a list of programming books you can download from its bookshelf
+A telegram bot which can provide you with a list of programming books to read, you can download from its bookshelf

 ## Installation